ThaAlony/arc-x/README.md

 <h1> What is this? </h1>

-LIVE Version of the MasterVerse Official bot
+DISBANDED Version of the MasterVerse Official bot

 <h3> Outdated / Offline  </h3>
 <ul type="disc">